 Hi Creative Mamas!
 I am excited to share with you this new pattern and tutorial on how to make a great fitted face mask so that your glasses won’t fog when wearing a mask.
 This is a true no fog face mask and a real solution for people who need to wear a mask and are glasses wearers.

-Best pattern for face mask for glasses wearers
+Best pattern for fitted face mask for glasses wearers

 I was struggling to come up with a fitted face mask to make for one of my boys.
 He uses glasses and every time he wore a face mask his glasses would fog up.
 This was creating a bit of anxiety since its now compulsory to use face masks in public transport where we are.

 I quickly made one up and I was so happy with the results that I had to share it with you all!
-So if you or anyone that you know wears glasses and needs to wear a mask this fitted face mask tutorial is for you!
+So if you or anyone that you know wears glasses and needs to wear a mask this fitted face mask pattern and tutorial is for you!

 What is a fitted face mask?